tilakjain619/Dizcuss/Readme.md

    npm install
    ```

-4. Create a `.env` file in the root directory and provide your MongoDB connection string:
+4. (Optional, you can use local Mongodb too) Create a `.env` file in the root directory and provide your MongoDB connection string:
    ```
    MONGODB_URI=your-mongodb-connection-string
    ```